marrob01/response-code-structure/README.md

   1. Will your users who use this form need to send anything other than just text.
 For example someone may need to send  a PDF, CSV, txt file, etc ...
 If so, it      is possible to add a feature to attach files and text in the message section.
   2. Is there a limit on how long a message should be?
 If there is, please let me know so I can make a maximum amount of charters to type.

-# Spam Risk, Bots, Malicious Code

-To prevent your site from any forms of attack or spam there is some methods I can take to ensure this wont happen.
-Such as
 # A Hidden Email In Source Code

 It is possible and there are a few methods to hide your source code, stop users from inspecting the source code, prevent users from pressing keys to access the source code, and most importantly obfuscate files.
 By following this general pattern it will be really hard for someone to find the source code.
 Even if they did manage to find the source code, it won't be readable by humans when those files are sent to the client.